What is it?

 UB's CSE 115, or something similar

-- Close mentoring by a faculty member for a full calendar year
+- Close mentoring by a faculty member for an intensive 6-8 week summer session

 - An experience of working in a team towards a common goal